Tangle (TV series)

 Tangle is an Australian drama series for the Showcase subscription television channel.
 It focuses on the tangled lives of two generations of two families.
-Tangle is filmed in Melbourne and first screened on 1 October 2009.
+Tangle was filmed in Melbourne and first screened on 1 October 2009.
 It is written by Fiona Seres, Tony McNamara and Judi McCrossin, and directed by Jessica Hobbs, Matthew Saville and Stuart McDonald.
 There were three seasons.